 Apprehension (East Germany, 1981)

 Here's an interesting curio: a low--budget, full-frame, black-and-white feminist movie from the early '80s in East Germany that was an unexpected hit at the box office.
 It's a poignant drama, still highly watchable and topical today, about a 30-something Berlin divorcee (Christine Schorn) whose career as a psychologist is thrown into turmoil when she learns she may have a malignant lump on her breast.
 Afraid of what the diagnosis will be, she spends the next 24 hours re-evaluating her life and relationships, including her affair with a married man (Hermann Beyer).
 Directed by Lothar Warneke and shot by documentary cinematographer Thomas Plenert, the movie is semi-autobiographical (from a treatment by Helga Schubert) and the opening alone, before the movie flashes back to before the diagnosis, carries a real punch.
 The extras on the DVD are all text-based PDFs you can read off your computer.
-There's an essay on the film in the context of the East German medical system and how it dealt with cancer and women generally; a 2005 discussion between Warneke and his dramaturg, Erika Richter; a 1982 production essay by Richter on the process of treatment-to-script-to-screen; and biographies and filmographies of principal cast and crew.
+There's an essay on the East German medical system and how it dealt with cancer and women generally; a 2005 discussion between Warneke and his dramaturg, Erika Richter; a 1982 production essay by Richter on the treatment-to-script-to-screen; and biographies and filmographies of principal cast and crew.
 The film comes with removable English subtitles.

 Career (East Germany, 1970)